-Gongga County is located in southern Tibet, in the middle reaches of Yarlung Tsangbo River valley.
+Gongga County is located in southern Tibet.
 Gongga county seat is Jixiong Town, 3570 meters above sea level; it is bordered by Zhanang County in east, Nagarze County in south, Qushui County in northwest, and Doilungdeqen District and Chengguan District of Lhasa City in north.

 Most popular sites

 Chuguori Mountain is one of the four sacred mountains of Tibetan Buddhism.
 It is said to be the source of happiness of Tibetan.

 Dojizha monastery, also known as “Dorje Drak Monastery“, located in Changguo Township on the north bank of Yarlung Tsangbo river.
 It was built in 1718 AD, and it is an important monastery of Nyingma pa (that is, the Red Sect).

 Gongga Chode Monastery is located in Gongga County, beside the highway from Lhasa to Gongga Airport.
 It is one of the well-known monasteries of Sakya school, was founded in 1464 AD

 Gongga County is located in northwest of Shannan City.
 It is 74 kilometers from east to west and 62 kilometers from north to south, covering an area of 2,386 square kilometers.